-And so what do we take away from this curious and somewhat confusing little episode?
-An affirmation of Jesus as the Messiah, on a par with Moses and Elijah?
-Well, yes, but even more, as the voice reminds us that Jesus is akin to and one with God.
-A testimony to the holiness of Jesus?
+So how do we respond and what do we take away from this curious and somewhat confusing little episode?
+Do we hear an affirmation of Jesus as the Messiah, on a par with Moses and Elijah?
+Well, yes, we do but we hear even more as the voice reminds us that Jesus is akin to and one with God.
+Do we observe a testimony to the holiness of Jesus?
 Certainly, witnessed not only by three named individuals but also by his continuing ministry of teaching and preaching and healing, and affirmed by his death and resurrection, at which time those witnesses were freed to tell the story.

-Once again we are affirmed in the ups and downs of our lives that Christ has gone before us, and by the grace of God the risen Christ will continue to be with us not only in our mountaintop highs but more importantly in the lows and valleys of life as well.
+But even more, once again we are reminded that our faith in Christ is founded upon and made possible by the grace of God whose compassion and love is both timeless and unchanging.
+We are affirmed in the ups and downs of our lives that Jesus the Son of God has gone before us and through the power of the Holy Spirit the risen Christ will continue to be with us forever.